 Add one cup of distilled white vinegar to the washer to help cut through soap scum.
 If the soap scum is particularly heavy on vinyl curtains, mix equal parts vinegar and cool water and submerge the vinyl for an overnight soak and then wash as usual.

-Dry the Curtains
+Dry the Curtain

 Most curtains can be tumble-dried on medium to low heat.
 Remove the curtains while still slightly damp to prevent set-in wrinkles.
 Promptly hang the shower curtain and the wrinkles will fall out as they finish drying.